Code of Ethics/Ethical Responsibility

 Confidentiality and Non-retaliation

 Reports of questionable accounting or audit practices will be kept confidential to the extent possible.
-Complaints may be made anonymously.
 If you do not receive an answer in a timely fashion or are still concerned that the issue has not been addressed, or if the concern is regarding the acts of the management team, you may also choose to contact the Chair of the Audit Committee.
 The Chair may confer with counsel on how best to proceed.
 It is against NWAF policy to institute retaliation or recrimination against people who, in good faith, reported such concerns.